BLOCKvIO/ios-sdk/README.md

 ## License

-BLOCKv is available under the Blockv AG license.
+BLOCKv is available under the BLOCKv AG license.
 See the [LICENSE](https://github.com/BLOCKvIO/ios-sdk/blob/master/LICENSE) file for more info.